Dogor – the 18,000-year-old puppy perfectly preserved in Siberian permafrost

 The DNA tests revealed that the pup was a male.
 According to the Times, they named it “Dogor” – “friend” in Yakut – but in English, the moniker refers to the mummy’s unclear status: dog or… something else.

 The mummified pup was discovered along the Indigirka River in Yakutia, Russia’s northern region, in the summer of 2018.
-Another research team claimed in 2017 in the journal Nature that the oldest known fossil of a domesticated dog dates back 14,700 years, however, remains of dog-like canines date back 35,000 years.
+Another research team claimed in 2017 in the journal that the oldest known fossil of a domesticated dog dates back 14,700 years, however, remains of dog-like canines date back 35,000 years.

 According to the findings, dogs diverged genetically from their wolf relatives between 36,900 and 41,500 years ago.